Your Operating Model Is Costing You Growth

 The reason is simple: operating models are coherent systems.
 Each part reinforces the others.

-You cannot change behaviour sustainably without changing the underlying assumptions that drive structure, measurement, and leadership.
+You cannot change behavior sustainably without changing the underlying assumptions that drive structure, measurement, and leadership.

 What Actually Changes When the Operating Model Changes